IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

 ```
 ansible-playbook was.yml -v
 ```
-!!! tip "SELLERS AND TECHNICAL SELLERS"
+!!! warning "SELLERS AND TECHNICAL SELLERS"
     This step must be performed by *both* **Sellers** and **Technical Sellers**.

 Wait until the Playbook has finished executing and the "*PLAY RECAP*" has been printed to screen within the Terminal console.
 Successful execution of the full Playbook may take several minutes to complete.
 If all jobs have successfully been executed (with status as "*OK*"), then WebSphere Application Server should now be successfully installed on the AIX LPAR and the services now live for you to interact with!